 External Drivers and Strategic Risks

 Reputational risk refers to the risk that adverse publicity regarding the company’s business practices or associations, whether accurate or not, causes a loss of confidence in the integrity of the institution.
 Reputational risk is often a consequence of a materialized operational or compliance risk and often manifests as a deterioration of reputation amongst customers and other stakeholders.
 Reputational risk is related to all activities shown in the figure Classification of Risks in Sampo Group.
 As the roots of reputational risk are varied, the tools to prevent it must be diverse and embedded within the corporate culture.
 The corporate culture, which is based on the core values of ethicality, loyalty, openness and entrepreneurship, is thus seen as an essential tool in preventing reputational risk in Sampo Group.
-These core values are reflected in Sampo Group’s Corporate Governance system and in how Sampo deals with core stakeholders (i.e. customers, personnel, investors, other co-operation partners, tax authorities and supervisory authorities) and other parties, who may have an interest in Sampo’s business.
+These core values are reflected in how Sampo deals with environmental issues and its core stakeholders (i.e. customers, personnel, investors, other co-operation partners, tax authorities and supervisory authorities) and how Sampo Group has organized its Corporate Governance system.

 Classification of Risks in Sampo Group